If you are doing construction work on your property, it is important that you make sure that Council assets are not damaged. Our assets include:

 You will now need to be a registered user to apply for a Vehicle Crossing preliminary consultation and permit.
 It can take up to 2 business days for your account to become active.
 If you are not regsitered your application will not be accepted.

 Please use the following link to register now

 - Submit your Vehicle Crossing application online and request a preliminary consultation by selecting date, please note that we require two business days notice for all bookings.
 A confirmation email will be sent to you or if the requested date is not available a team member will contact you.

 - At the preliminary consultation the and Inspections Officer will assess your application and give you the information required to proceed with your application.

 - Once we give approval for the Vehicle Crossing and the permit fee has been paid, the permit will be issued; then you can excavate to prepare for the pre pour inspection.
 Construction work can only begin once a preliminary inspection has been approved and the permit issued.

 Follow this same process for Temporary Vehicle Crossings

 Check with us whether you also need a temporary Road Occupation permit and a planning permit before you get a vehicle crossing permit.

 You cannot pour concrete on your crossing before we have carried out a pre-pour onsite inspection.

-Phone our Operations Centre on 9240 1111 to arrange a pre-pour inspection at least 48 hours before the concrete pour.
+Phone our Customer Service on 9240 1111 to arrange a pre-pour inspection at least 48 business hours before the concrete pour.